emilylubkert/emilylubkert.github.io/README.md

 # Coding Portfolio
 ## Description
-This website serves as a portfolio for my work as a student in MIT xPro's Professional Certificate in Coding, a full stack development program.
+This website serves as a portfolio for my work as a full-stack developer.
 My app is built with React and hosted on Github Pages.

 ## How to Run
 My portfolio can be accessed [here](https://emilylubkert.github.io/).